 After getting into a car wreck as a passenger, you may be left feeling helpless and wondering if you can get compensation for your injuries.
 The good news is, in most cases, you can.
 After fault has been determined, you can proceed with filing a claim.
 A personal injury lawyer in Winston-Salem can help guide you through the process of collecting evidence, filing a claim, and negotiating your settlement.

 Filing Against the Driver

 Also note that if you are somehow responsible for the accident, your recovery may be reduced.
-For instance, if you grabbed ahold of the steering wheel, causing the incident, you may be held partially at fault.
+For instance, if you grabbed ahold of the steering wheel or impeded the driver’s ability to see or steer, resulting in the incident, you may be held partially at fault.

 Filing Against the Opposing Driver